gopaltirupur/appviewx-signer/README.md

 Test Environment Setup
 -----------------------

-To validate and verify the mTLS certificates issued by a custom Certificate Authority, Users can install a sample application using the below script and verify the custom certificate signed.
+To validate and verify the mTLS certificates issued by a custom Certificate Authority, users can install a sample application using the below script and verify the custom certificate signed.

 The script installs a sample httpbin and sleep application in a separate namespace called **foo** and enrolls mTLS certificates from AppViewX.
 Once installed the script verifies the certificate chain and displays the certificate serial number which can be cross verified in the AppViewX CERT+ inventory.